-The five-year combined BS-MS degree program in the Department of Aviation Technology (BS/MS program) enables outstanding students to complete their bachelor's and master's degrees in a total of five years, rather than the usual six or more years.
+The five-year combined BS-MS degree program in the School of Aviation and Transportation Technology (BS/MS program) enables outstanding students to complete their bachelor's and master's degrees in a total of five years, rather than the usual six or more years.

 The program entails no alteration to the requirements for either degree, but does allow students to count up to twelve credits of AT graduate level courses toward both degrees, which reduces the total time for the MS degree.
 Additionally, with advanced placement credit, credit by examination at Purdue, full course loads, summer courses, or a combination of these during the BS program, students can comfortably complete both degrees in no more than five years from the beginning of their Aviation Technology BS studies.

 If you are interested, please consult with your academic advisor as early as possible on how to arrange your BS program of study so as to reduce the number of particularly demanding AT and non-AT courses left to be completed during your senior year.
 That will make your senior year course load more reasonable since you will be also completing graduate courses at that time.

 At the beginning of the sixth semester of an eight-semester BS program (2nd semester junior year), apply to the graduate program and begin graduate study the following semester in the BS/MS combined degree program.
 This program is offered only as a residential program; it is not offered online.